 Tom Parke, Mortgage Lender, discusses why it is important for sellers to choose an offer from a buyer with underwriting approvals before they make an offer on a home.
-A pre-approval letter gets issued without going Nano deep analyzing the borrower’s income, assets, debt, credit, employment history, etc. This can cause horror stories and cause a buyer to be denied a loan.
+A pre-approval letter gets issued without going Nano deep into analyzing the borrower’s income, assets, debt, credit, employment history, etc. This can cause horror stories and cause a buyer to be denied a loan.
 That is not a win for anyone.

 Tom explains how he and his team are able to provide underwriting approvals upfront and their loan underwriting process.
-They do not give what is referred to as a mortgage prequalification.
+They do not give what is referred to as mortgage prequalification.
 With underwriting approval, buyers have loan approval.
 This is among the many advantages of working with a direct mortgage lender.

 The Power of Underwriting Approvals